lucascelopes/Authorize_net_sdk_plugin/README.md

   expirationMonth: '12',
   expirationYear: '25',
   cardCode: '123',
+  environment: 'test', // or 'production'
 );

 print('Generated nonce: $nonce');

 // Send this nonce securely to your backend to complete the payment
 ```

+The `environment` parameter is optional and defaults to `'test'`.
+Use `'production'` when processing real transactions.